 Clay and Mud Nature Crafts for kids

 Now for the messy crafts.
-It’s true – working with clay and mud often requires a bit of clean-up afterwards, but it’s all worthwhile when you see the smiles of delight on your kids’ faces!
+It’s true – working with clay and mud often requires a bit of clean-up afterward, but it’s all worthwhile when you see the smiles of delight on your kids’ faces!

 Make a memento of your child’s tiny hands to look back on and compare as they get older.
 All you need is some clay and natural decorations to make a beautiful keepsake.